drLite35/Environmental-Social-Governance/Readme.md

-# ESG Monitoring and Questionnaire
+# ESG Monitoring and Questionnaire - Practice School Project.

 ESG Monitoring and Questionnaire is a Python program that allows users to assess and monitor the environmental, social, and governance (ESG) aspects of companies.
 It presents a set of questions related to ESG factors and provides outputs based on the user's inputs.